Eric Wedge: Toronto Blue Jays

 On February 6, 2016, Wedge was hired as a player development advisor by the Toronto Blue Jays.
 He interviewed for the vacant New York Yankees managerial position in November 2017.

 Wichita State Shockers

 On May 29, 2019, Wedge was named head baseball coach of the Wichita State Shockers.
 On December 8, 2022, the school announced he would not return as coach.

+Tulsa Drillers

+On January 23, 2025, he was announced as manager of the Tulsa Drillers, the Los Angeles Dodgers affiliate in the Double–A Texas League.